hktang/covid-hyogo/README.md

 - [ ] Thai
 - [ ] Vietnamese

-This will be pro bono work, but let me buy you a bear if you locate in Hyogo!
+This will be pro bono work, but let me buy you a beer if you locate in Hyogo. :)

 ## Usage